theLLMs

 3. Safety refusal — model refuses to answer → fallback prompt or retry with relaxed system instructions

-4. Tool-call error — model chose the wrong function, or arguments don’t match the schema → retry with corrected prompt
+4. Tool-call error — model chose the efficient function, or arguments don’t match the schema → retry with corrected prompt

 5. Validation failure — output passes syntax but fails business rules → retry with additional context